Global Head of Sustainability,

 IN WHAT OTHER REGIONS ARE YOU BRINGING THIS IDEA TO LIFE?

 Our focus is to invest in regions where coffee crops and farms are under threat – whether through civil conflict, economic hardship, or natural disaster.

-Building on our South Sudan experiences, we began post-conflict operations in Caquetá, Colombia in 2016, as well as investments in Cuba that enabled its first coffee export to the US in more than fifty years.
+Building on our South Sudan experiences, we continued with investments in Cuba that enabled its first coffee export to the US in more than fifty years.
 In 2019, this journey continued through two new single origin coffees: TAMUKA mu ZIMBABWE from Eastern Zimbabwe, and CAFECITO de PUERTO RICO which is supporting the revival of coffee farming in Puerto Rico after hurricanes Irma and Maria.
 Finally, in 2020, through a partnership with Agri Evolve, we unveiled AMAHA awe UGANDA, a seasonal coffee which translates as ‘Hope of Uganda’, as well as KAHAWA YA CONGO (US only) from the Democratic Republic of Congo – our first organic coffee under the Reviving Origins umbrella.